Skip to main content

 Close Button

 • Close Style.
-Any close button with an X indicates that the widget will be closed on click, such are the settings of these buttons.
+Close buttons with an X indicate that the widget will be closed on click.

 • Minimize Style.
-The minimize buttons (arrow up/down) allow you to switch to another state, ie. minimize (or maximize) the widget.
-Is mainly used with the teaser slide.
-If you have a teaser slide already, the action of the button will be switched to "change slide" automatically.
+The minimized style (arrow up/down) allows you to switch to another step, ie, minimize (or maximize) the widget.
+It is mainly used with the minimized step (teaser).
+If you have a minimized step already, the action of the button will be switched to "minimize widget" automatically.

 Instagram Follow